Frequently Asked Questions

 What is the involvement of the parent at home?

 You, the primary educator, play the decisive role in your students’ education.
 Using the course schedule as a guide, parents will teach and assist their children with assignments indicated on the course schedule.
+Older students may complete their work more independently, however you are still responsible for checking their work daily, giving grades, and giving support and instruction where needed.

 What is the involvement of the parent at the campus?